Treatment for a hiatus hernia is usually only necessary if it's causing problems.

 You may also wish to consider surgery if you have persistent and troublesome symptoms but do not want to take medication on a long-term basis.

-Prior to surgery you may need further investigations to check how well the oesophagus moves (known as manometry) and to check how much acid is being refluxed (known as 24 hour oesopageal pH studies).
+Prior to surgery you may need further investigations to check how well the oesophagus moves (manometry) and how much acid is being refluxed (24-hour oesopageal pH studies).

 Laparoscopic nissen fundoplication (LNF)